 A strong digital infrastructure is the basis for our future economy.
-The Netherlands is a magnet for tech companies, partly because of the large concentration of data centers, and is known as the “Digital Gateway to Europe”.
-This digital hub now has higher growth rates and a greater economic impact than Schiphol Airport or the port of Rotterdam.
-But international competition is lurking.
-To remain at the forefront, we have to invest and innovate.
-In that way, we ensure that the Netherlands will continue to be one of the largest and most important data hubs in the world for the coming decades.
+The Netherlands is a magnet for tech companies, partly due to the large concentration of data centers, and is known as the “Digital Gateway to Europe”.
+This digital mainport now has higher growth figures and a greater economic impact than Schiphol from the port of Rotterdam.
+All of this digital infrastructure needs, just like other infrastructure, continuous maintenance and attention.
+Due to the success and rapid growth of the data center industry, bottlenecks have now arisen that the sector can not solve by its own.
+Futhermore, international competition is lurking.
+To remain a leader, we need to invest and innovate.
+Then the Netherlands will remain one of the largest and most important data hubs in the world in the future.

 The reputation of the Netherlands is no longer just about cows, tulips and cheese.
 The Netherlands is also a leader in the field of digital infrastructure.
 The digital hub has major positive direct and indirect effects on the Dutch economy.
 Tens of thousands of service providers earn their money with online services.
 The data center and cloud industry is the fastest growing sector in the Netherlands; with a growth rate of 18% in the last 7 years of the Amsterdam data hub.